By David Henry and Lauren Tara LaCapra

 A multitude of federal agencies, including the Federal Bureau of Investigation, Secret Service, Department of Homeland Security and National Security Agency, help monitor and fight the hackers that have increasingly targeted financial institutions in recent years.

-The Securities Industry and Financial Markets Association trade group is organising the meeting, the sources said.
-SIFMA has been trying to foster better collaboration between the government and the industry for some time, organising simulated cyber attacks dubbed "Quantum Dawn" that involve authorities, regulators and banks.
+The Securities Industry and Financial Markets Association trade group is organizing the meeting, the sources said.
+SIFMA has been trying to foster better collaboration between the government and the industry for some time, organizing simulated cyber attacks dubbed "Quantum Dawn" that involve authorities, regulators and banks.
+[ID:nL1N0I81YI]

-The trade group hosted a call last week with members and former NSA Director Keith Alexander, who now works for the consulting firm Promontory Financial Group, to discuss how to engage with the White House on cyber security matters.
+The trade group hosted a call last week with members and former NSA Director Keith Alexander, whose new company plans to partner with the consulting firm Promontory Financial Group, to discuss how to engage with the White House on cyber security matters.